 Popular songs to play with the F major piano chord

-Different from the previous lessons, you get to play the full harmonies with your left hand, allowing you to hear each chord more clearly while helping you practice voice-leading (how one chord transitions into the next) on the piano.
+This pop masterpiece is a great place to practice your chord playing.
+You get to play the full harmonies with your left hand, allowing you to hear each chord more clearly while helping you practice voice-leading and your chord inversions.

-This song, even though it is in the C major key, does include F major chords throughout.
-It is perhaps the most advanced song of the course, since you’ll learn to play harmony and melody in both hands.
-It’s a great way to test what you learned in this article!
+This song, even though it is in the C major key, includes F major chords throughout.
+It is a bit more advanced, since you’ll learn to play harmony and melody in both hands.
+However, if you have a little patience It’s a great way to test what you learned in this article.

 Author of this blog post: